santoshjpawar/concourse-email-notification/README.md

 For example, *587*
 * `smtp_username` - SMTP user name.
 * `smtp_password` - SMTP user password.
-* `recepient` - Email address to send the notifications to.
-You can provide multiple email addresses separated with semicolon.
+* `default_recepient` - Email address to send the notifications to.
+You can provide multiple email addresses separated with comma and a space''.
-For example, *user1@domain1.com;user2@domain1.com;user3@domain2.com*
+For example, *user1@domain1.com, user2@domain1.com, user3@domain2.com*
 This param will be ignored if the input directory contains file named `to`.